 This report contains a description of the existing fish and wildlife resources of the project area, discusses future with- and without-project habitat conditions, identifies fish and wildlife-related impacts of the proposed project, and provides recommendations for the proposed project.
 This report incorporates and supplements the November 26, 2007, Draft Programmatic FWCA Report that addresses the hurricane protection improvements authorized in Supplemental 4; our draft and final reports on this project dated December 20, 2010, April 27, 2011, and March 10, 2016 report.
 Impacts and mitigation needs resulting from government and contractor provided borrow areas have been addressed in the October 25, 2007, and November 1, 2007, FWCA Reports, respectively; therefore, this report will not address those project features.
-This document, when finalized, constitutes the report of the Secretary of the Interior as required by Section 2(b) of the FWCA.
-This report has been provided to the Louisiana Department of Wildlife and Fisheries (LDWF) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS) for comment; their comments will be incorporated into this report when finalized.
+This document differs from the draft in that the mitigation for intermediate, brackish and salt marsh impacts is no longer addressed.
+This change results from the need to re-design those habitats mitigation to ensure all impacts are adequately mitigated.
+This report constitutes the report of the Secretary of the Interior as required by Section 2(b) of the FWCA.
+This report was provided to the Louisiana Department of Wildlife and Fisheries (LDWF) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS) for comment; their comments have been incorporated into this final report.